 Stromboli – The ancient lighthouse of the Mediterranean

 Stromboli is the stuff of legends.
 The volcano island is the ancient lighthouse of the Mediterranean – it has been erupting its mesmerizing glow for over 2000 years.
 In such a consistent way that it actually became the geological ‘type locality’ for it.
-A strombolian eruption is the classification for its typical eruptive behaviour.
+A strombolian eruption is the classification for its typical behaviour of gentle fountain eruptions.

 When I saw the triangular shape of Stromboli looming on the horizon, it was pulling me like a force from the centre of the earth.
 I bumbled up its slopes on a perfect sunny day, excited to finally see the strombolian action from up close.
 But when I reached the top at dusk, a relentless foggy cloud had formed around it, and the spectacular fire-breathing craters were obscured from view.

-View down the slopes of Stromboli, with worrying amounts of fog rolling in…
+View down the slopes of Stromboli volcano, with worrying amounts of fog rolling in.

 View into the fog-filled craters of Stromboli.